teo-tsirpanis/Farkle/designs/7.0/comsharp.md

 Each assembly has its own definition of a COM# interface, which means that two assemblies cannot directly exchange objects implementing COM# interfaces.
 Instead, they have to convert them to a COM# object.

 A COM# object is an interoperable representation of an object that implements one or more COM# interfaces.
-It is defined as a `ValueTuple<object, Delegate[]>`.
+It is defined as a `ValueTuple<object?, IReadOnlyList<Delegate>>`.
 The first member of the tuple is called the _source object_, and the second member is a [virtual method table][vtable], called the _vtable_.

-The source object is what gives the COM# object its identity; two COM# objects are equal if and only if their source objects are equal.
+The source object is what gives the COM# object its identity; two COM# objects are considered equal if and only if their source objects are equal.
+A COM# object with a `null` source object is considered a null COM# object.

 The vtable is an array of delegates that allow calling the methods defined in a COM# interface.
 The following sections detail how the vtable is constructed.

-The first delegate of a vtable is called the _query interface function_, and is always a `Func<object, Guid, Delegate[]?>` which is used to query whether the source object implements a COM# interface with a given IID.
+The first delegate of a vtable is called the _query interface function_, and is always a `Func<object?, Guid, IReadOnlyList<Delegate>?>` which is used to query whether the source object implements a COM# interface with a given IID.
 If the object implements the requested interface, the delegate returns a vtable for that interface; otherwise, it returns `null`.
 The subsequent delegates correspond to the interface methods, in the order they are declared in the interface.

-Vtables are immutable and must not be modified after creation.
 A vtable does not signify which interface it implements, but this is not a problem, because consumers of any COM# object can use the query interface function to obtain the vtable for any interface they want.

 ### Shared assemblies